YueLiPicasso/OCanrenTutorial/Installation/README.md

 The [official OCanren](https://github.com/JetBrains-Research/OCanren.git) is under active development.
 This tutorial includes a stable and minimal distribution.
-Change directory to [this](./ocanren) distribution, and execute the following commands:
+Change directory to [ocanren](./ocanren) and execute the following commands:
 ```
 eval $(opam env)
 opam install . --deps-only --yes